-The other thing to point out is God's willingness to forgive us.
-God's willingness to clean us up.
-God's willingness to put us on the right track.
-God willingness to look at us through the eyes of the blood of the Lame which is the blood being stained on every believer by his son Jesus.
+The other thing to point out is God's willingness to forgive us, clean us up, and put us on the right track.
+God is merciful enough to be willing to look at us through the eyes of the blood of the Lame, which is the blood being stained on every believer by his son Jesus.
 We need to immerse ourselves in the blood of the Lord.
-The Bible said without the shedding of blood there is no remission or forgiveness of sin.
+The Bible says that without the shedding of blood, there is no remission or forgiveness of sin.
 But we do have this life, don't we?
+Why not make the best of it?
 Following this is a practical mode of living in day-to-day terms with the sins and the challenges of life.
-Some of this is therapeutic and mixed in with the spiritualness that is needed to succeed.
+Some of this is therapeutic and mixed in with the spiritualness that is needed for us to succeed.

+Reflection Prompts

+What does being "made clean" by God mean to you personally?

+How do you see yourself in the story of Joshua from Zechariah?

+Reflect on a time when you felt unworthy yet experienced grace.
+What did you learn from it?

+What does salvation mean to you beyond the cross?
+How does it manifest in your daily life?